layumi/Seg-Uncertainty/README.md

 * [Citation](#citation)

 ### News
+- [19 Jan 2024] We further apply the uncertainty to compositional image retrieval.
+The paper is accepted by ICLR'24 [[code]](https://github.com/Monoxide-Chen/uncertainty_retrieval).
 - [27 Jan 2023] You are welcomed to check our new transformer-based work [PiPa](https://github.com/chen742/PiPa), which achieves **75.6** mIoU on GTA5->Cityscapes.
 - [5 Sep 2021] Zheng etal. apply the Uncertainty to domain adaptive reid, and also achieve good performance.
 "Exploiting Sample Uncertainty for Domain Adaptive Person Re-Identification" Kecheng Zheng, Cuiling Lan, Wenjun Zeng, Zhizheng Zhang, and Zheng-Jun Zha.
 AAAI 2021